freshy969/SuperDev/README.md

 ```
 - I Am Working At Least 12Hrs A Day On This So Bug Reports Are Most Welcome
 - While Creating Issues, Check If The Bug Is Reproducable on Your Device
-- Give Details About Your OS & Browser Name/Version & The Site URL Where It Happened
+- Provide Your OS And Browser Name/Version Plus The Site URL Where It Happened
 ```

 ### Privacy Note